GodblessMe2/GodblessMe2/README.md

 **Skills and Expertise**

 1. Frontend (HTML, CSS3, JAVASCRIPT, UX DESIGN and frameworks such as BOOTSTRAP, SCSS)
-2. Backend (PHP, MYSQL and WORDPRESS)
+2. Backend (NodeJs, Express, MongoDB, PHP, MYSQL and WORDPRESS)
 3. Photoshop for small design
 4. Digital Marketing